What do I do if AmpleHarvest.org does not list any food pantries in my neighborhood?

 On the day of your planned delivery, harvest your crops in the early morning while they still have some of the coolness of the evening air.
 If they have dew, wipe them dry with a paper towel.
 Each item should be visually inspected for serious bruising, insect damage, and ripeness.
 Do not donate produce that you would not feed your own family.
 Produce that is overripe, has mushy spots, or is seriously blemished should either be made into a soup, stew, or go into a compost pile but not donated.
 (Note, if you used any pesticide on your garden, please take the time to clean each piece of produce as recommended by the pesticide manufacturer on the label before you let anyone eat it.)

 Next, unless they have given you other instructions, package your produce in paper supermarket bags and take them to the pantry at the requested time.
 If you find the pantry convenient to get to, you can continue to share your produce with them through the rest of the growing season.
-Alternatively, you may decide to go back to AmpleHarvest.org next time and select a different pantry – spreading your produce over several pantries.
+Alternatively, you may decide to go back to AmpleHarvest.org next time and select a different pantry – sharing your produce with several pantries.

-Whichever way you choose to do it, it will be greatly appreciated.
 Lastly, please remember to let your fellow gardeners know about AmpleHarvest.org, so they can share the bounty of their garden at their harvest time.
 You can send us a photo of your donation at [email protected]!

 Remember, the key thing is that food should not be wasted, especially when so many Americans are having a hard time feeding their families.